Braz3n/JapaneseConjugationFlashCards/README.md

 ## To Do
 - Rename variables and function names for consistency.
-- Add support for Kanji characters in verb and adjectives.
 - Use a better storage method for storing verbs (XML or JSON?).